fwrock/interscsimulator/sim-diasca/doc/technical-manual/SimDiasca-cheat-sheet-english.rst

 How Actors Are To Interact?
 ===========================

-Actors must *only* interact based on ``actor messages`` (ex: using Erlang messages or WOOPER ones is *not* allowed), as otherwise even essential simulation properties could not be preserved.
+Actors must *only* interact based on ``actor messages`` (ex: using directly Erlang messages or WOOPER ones is *not* allowed), as otherwise even essential simulation properties could not be preserved.

 Thus the ``class_Actor:send_actor_message/3`` helper function should be used for each and every inter-actor communication (see the function header for a detailed usage information).

-As a consequence, only actor oneways are to be used, and if an actor A sends an actor message to an actor B at simulation timestamp {T,D}, then B will process it at tick {T,D+1}, i.e. at the next diasca (that will be automatically scheduled).
+As a consequence, only actor oneways are to be used, and if an actor A sends an actor message to an actor B at simulation timestamp ``{T,D}``, then B will process it at tick ``{T,D+1}``, i.e. at the next diasca (that will be automatically scheduled).

-Requests, i.e. a message sent from an actor A to an actor B (the question), to be followed by a message being sent back from B to A (the answer), must be implemented based on a round-trip exchange of actor oneways.
+Requests, i.e. a message sent from an actor A to an actor B (the question), to be followed by a message being sent back from B to A (the answer), must be implemented based on a round-trip exchange of two actor oneways, one in each direction.

 For example, if actor A wants to know the color of actor B, then: